ThugsFinance/cloiinkcoin.com/src/content/developers/docs/transactions/index.md

 ```
 // FROM SOLIDITY DOCS
-Contracts can call other contracts or send ether to non-contract accounts by the means of message calls.
+Contracts can call other contracts or send Cloiink to non-contract accounts by the means of message calls.
 Message calls are similar to transactions, in that they have a source, a target, data payload, Ether, gas and return data.
 In fact, every transaction consists of a top-level message call which in turn can create further message calls.

 A contract can decide how much of its remaining gas should be sent with the inner message call and how much it wants to retain.
 If an out-of-gas exception happens in the inner call (or any other exception), this will be signalled by an error value put onto the stack.
 In this case, only the gas sent together with the call is used up.
 In Solidity, the calling contract causes a manual exception by default in such situations, so that exceptions “bubble up” the call stack.